KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/antara-conceptual-overview.md

 Also of note is the simplicity of the Antara Module architecture.
 All new code created for an individual Antara Module is contained in an optional library.
 Modules from the library are included in compilation only on participating blockchains.
 In this manner, developers who desire a module's functionality can include the necessary libraries, and those who do not require the module can avoid this excess baggage.

 The Komodo daemon has no need of an external VM.
-This eliminates what would otherwises be a cumbersome requirement for the developer and the core engineers.
+This eliminates what would otherwise be a cumbersome requirement for the developer and the core engineers.
 At the same time, the daemon offers all the capabilities of a VM-based blockchain — ⁠and arguably more.

 ## Antara Modules In Action: Accomplishing Years' Worth of Work In But A Weekend